Nanofus/novel.js/README.md

 #### Format for `[var]` and value manipulation commands

 Commands `setValue`, `increaseValue` and `decreaseValue` allow you to edit any value that is defined in `game.json`.

-Note that if you display another choice's or scene's text, the text is not parsed for tags.
-You can use `parsedText` instead of `text` to show a parsed text, but this will print the text as it existed the last time that scene's or choice's text was parsed, so tags inside it may be out of date.
-In addition, if that text has never been parsed before then `parsedText` will be empty.
-In this case `text` will be automatically used instead.
+Keep in mind that this is extremely error-prone and the changes cannot be undone without resetting the game.
+If you display another choice's or scene's text, that text's tags will be parsed immediately.

 The format:
 ```